Cattle and Cane

-"Cattle and Cane" is a song by the Australian alternative rock band The Go-Betweens, released as the first single from their second album Before Hollywood.
+"Cattle and Cane" is a song by the Australian alternative rock band the Go-Betweens, released as the first single from their second album Before Hollywood.
 It was released as a single in the United Kingdom by Rough Trade Records in February 1983 and reached No. 4 on the UK Independent Chart.
 The single and album were both released in Australia on Stunn, a small label allied with EMI.
 The Stunn pressings were of poor quality and their distribution limited.

 Vocalist and bass guitarist Grant McLennan wrote the lyrics for his mother as an autobiographical description of his return home to a Queensland farm when a boy.
 He used Nick Cave's acoustic guitar while staying at Cave's London apartment.
 Vocalist and guitarist Robert Forster co-wrote the song.
 Drummer Lindy Morrison also supplied backing vocals.
 The single and album both failed to appear on the relevant Australian Kent Music Report Top 50 charts.
 In May 2001, "Cattle and Cane" was selected by Australasian Performing Right Association (APRA) as one of the Top 30 Australian songs of all time.

 Background

-"Cattle and Cane" was recorded by Australian rock band The Go-Betweens in October 1982 at I.C.C.
-Studios in Eastbourne, United Kingdom with John Brand producing.
+"Cattle and Cane" was recorded by the Go-Betweens in October 1982 at I.C.C.
+Studios in Eastbourne, United Kingdom, with John Brand producing.
 Formed in Brisbane in 1977, the band signed with Missing Link Records in 1981 with the line-up of Robert Forster on vocals, lead guitar and rhythm guitar; Grant McLennan on vocals, bass guitar and guitars; and Lindy Morrison on drums and backing vocals.
 Their debut album, Send Me a Lullaby, was released as an eight-track in Australia in November.
-It was expanded with four bonus tracks when released in UK on Rough Trade Records in February 1982.
+It was expanded with four bonus tracks when released in the UK on Rough Trade Records in February 1982.

 The Go-Betweens released "Cattle and Cane" in late February 1983, ahead of their second album, Before Hollywood, which appeared in May.
 The single and album were both released in Australia on Stunn, a small label allied with EMI.
 The Stunn pressings were of poor quality and their distribution limited.
 The B-side on the Stunn recordings was "Man O'Sand to Girl O'Sea" with newly joined bass guitarist Robert Vickers on board, which freed McLennan for lead guitar work.
 The group recorded a video for the single in May, six weeks after its UK release.
 It was filmed in an antique shop in Fulham, with Vickers miming playing the bass guitar, to portray group solidarity, even though he didn't play on the actual recording.